Acupuncture for Anxiety

 What are the most common causes of anxiety?

 Currently, Western medicine does not fully understand what causes anxiety.
 In some people it is triggered by a traumatic event, while in others it may be linked to another underlying health issue or occur as a side effect of certain medications (4).
 There are factors that can increase a person’s risk of developing anxiety, including trauma, stress, existing mental health disorders, family history, certain personalities, and drug/alcohol abuse.

 Standard Western medical treatments

 From a Western perspective, best practice for anxiety treatment includes a combination of psychological counselling and medications.
 Psychological counselling involves working with a therapist to reduce anxiety symptoms by learning techniques and strategies for becoming more comfortable and confident in anxiety triggering situations.
-This type of therapy, commonly know as cognitive behavioural therapy (CBT) is the most effective form of psychotherapy for anxiety conditions (5).
+This type of therapy, commonly known as CBT (cognitive behavioural therapy), is the most effective form of psychotherapy for anxiety conditions (5).

 The three main types of medications prescribed for anxiety are anti-depressants, anti-anxiety medications, and in some cases sedatives (usually for short term relief).
 Talking with a doctor about the benefits and risks of each is key to finding the one that will work the best for you.

 How can Traditional Chinese Medicine and Acupuncture treat anxiety?